Certs

-Certs is a discontinued brand of breath mint that was noted for the frequent use of "two mints in one" in its marketing.
-The original "classic mints" were disc-shaped without a hole and sold in roll packaging similar to Life Savers and Polo.
-Certs was one of the first mints to be nationally marketed in the United States and had been a fixture at American drug stores and convenience stores since its debut on the market in 1956.
-It was discontinued in 2018, possibly because it contained partially hydrogenated cottonseed oil, an ingredient which has not been allowed in food sold in the United States since then.
+Certs is a brand of breath mint that is noted for the phrase "two mints in one" in its marketing.
+The original Certs were disc-shaped without a hole and sold in roll packaging similar to Life Savers and Polo.

-A relaunch of Certs is planned for 2025 by the innovation company Nature's Stance.
+Certs were one of the first mints to be nationally marketed in the United States and were a fixture at American drug stores and convenience stores from their debut on the market in 1956 until they were discontinued in 2018.
+Reboot Brands acquired the Certs brand in 2025 and relaunched it in partnership with Nature's Stance.

 History

-Certs Classic Mints were developed by American Chicle and introduced into the North American market in 1956.
+Certs were developed by American Chicle and introduced into the North American market in 1956.
 The "Certs" name originated from its approval by Good Housekeeping (as in "certified by Good Housekeeping), a magazine that, then as now, bestowed the Good Housekeeping Seal on products that pass its quality and reliability tests.
-In 1962, the company was acquired by Warner-Lambert.
-Within Warner-Lambert, confectionary brands, which included Certs, Chiclets, Dentyne, Halls, and Trident, were placed into its new Adams division (named after the American Chicle founder).
-In 1988, sugar-free Certs Mini-Mints sweetened by Nutrasweet were introduced as a Tic Tac competitor.
+In 1962, American Chicle was acquired by Warner-Lambert.
+Warner-Lambert placed its confectionery brands, which included Certs, Chiclets, Dentyne, Halls, and Trident, into its new Adams division (named after the founder of American Chicle).
+In 1988, sugar-free Certs Mini-Mints sweetened with Nutrasweet were introduced as a Tic Tac competitor.
 In 1997, Certs Cool Mint Drops were introduced in response to Altoids' rapid growth during the 1990s.
 Pfizer acquired Warner-Lambert in 2000.
-Citing that confections is a "noncore" business, Pfizer sold its Adams portfolio to Cadbury for $4.2 billion in 2002, which beat Nestlé in a bidding war.
+Citing confectionery as a "noncore" business, Pfizer sold its Adams portfolio to Cadbury for $4.2 billion in 2002, after Cadbury beat Nestlé in a bidding war.
 Mondelez International, then called Kraft Foods, made a hostile takeover of Cadbury in 2010 for $19.5 billion.
 The Certs name ceased to be mentioned by Mondelez as one of its brands in December 2013.